thomsan/github-repo-backup-crawler/README.md

 ### Notes

 1. Ensure the backup directory exists and is writable.
-2. The token file should have read permissions for the user running the script.
-If you're running the script with --include-orgs, the token should have org:read permissions.
+2. The token file should have `repo` permission.
+3. If you're running the script with `--include-orgs`, the token should have `read:org` permission.
-3. Ensure git is installed and accessible from the command line.
+4. Ensure git is installed and accessible from the command line.

 ## License